James Lindsay, 5th Earl of Balcarres: Military career

 Lindsay joined the Royal Navy at the age of 13 and served in it for 12 years.
 On 17 October 1705 he joined the 70-gun ship of the line HMS Ipswich as a volunteer.
 He transferred in that rank to the 70-gun ship of the line HMS Bedford on 11 November 1706, and served in her until 6 May of the following year.
 On 18 June he joined the 64-gun ship of the line HMS Defiance, rated as an able seaman, and he was promoted to midshipman on her on 19 December.
 Lindsay transferred to the 70-gun ship of the line HMS Burford on 27 September 1708 and passed his examination for promotion to the rank of lieutenant on 14 April 1710.
 He was promoted to that rank on 17 May 1711 and sent to serve on the 24-gun frigate HMS Lizard.
 He transferred to serve as second lieutenant on board the 54-gun fourth-rate HMS Portland on 30 June, which he did until 31 October 1712.
 This was his final service in the navy.
 On his return to Scotland he was persuaded to join his father in the 1715 Jacobite rising and took part in the inconclusive Battle of Sheriffmuir.
 After the suppression of the uprising he was forced to hide for some time in a secret chamber at the nearby castle of Newark until his aunt secured him a pardon, although in 1716 he was dismissed from the navy.
 He then joined the army of George I and fought in the War of the Austrian Succession, being present at the Battle of Dettingen in 1743, and the Battle of Fontenoy in 1745.

 After he left the army, his prospects limited by his past allegiances, he concentrated on improving the house and estate farms at Balcarres.

 Marriage and family

-On 24 October 1749, at the age of 58, he married in Edinburgh the 22-year-old Anne Dalrymple (1727—1820), daughter of Sir Robert Dalrymple, with whom he had eight sons and three daughters:
+On 24 October 1749, at the age of 58, Lindsay married in Edinburgh the 22-year-old Anne Dalrymple (1727–1820), daughter of Sir Robert Dalrymple, with whom he had eight sons and three daughters: